WELCOME TO PARISMARAIS.COM

 With an impressive circulation of 100,000 copies, listing 120 restaurants, bars, shops, hotels in and around the Marais , the new 2020 PARISMARAIS map, has just been released.
 Distributed in over 500 major hotels, cafés, museums and at the Paris tourism office, it is compiled by Pascal Fonquernie, the founder and president of popular tourism website parismarais.com.
 A lover of the Marais where he has lived for 30 years, this passionate aficionado of architecture created the site in 2005 which was designed as a tourist guide to the "most desired district of the most admired city in the world".

 Pascal Fonquernie, the unofficial Ambassador of Le Marais.

 Pascal Fonquernie is the creator of Parismarais tourist media and has lived in the 3rd arrondissement of Paris since 1987.
 Fascinated by history and architecture, he created Le Marais tour guide with a group of friends in 2005.
 An American TV channel named him «the unofficial ambassador of Le Marais» and not only has it stuck, it suits him perfectly.
-The site is a member of the Office du Tourisme de Paris and is the partner of dozens of tourist guides and tourism organizations all over the world.
+The site is a member of the Office du Tourisme de Paris and is the partner of several tourist guides and tourism organizations all over the world.
 He contributes largely to a tourism outreach regarding Le Marais in particular the 3rd arrondissement, where 70% of the historic buildings of Le Marais can be found.

 The 3rd Arrondissement has travelled through history and has a history of its own.
 What’s you story of Le Marais?